benmiller314/dsam2023fall/policies.md

 I do not believe LLMs spell the end of writing as part of education – for one thing, the epistemic process of trying to figure out what you mean by trying to put it in language is often the greatest benefit of writing in the first place (see [Perl](https://compcomm.commons.gc.cuny.edu/feltsense/part-one-what-is-felt-sense/ "Perl, Sondra.
 Felt Sense: Writing with the Body.
 Boynton/Cook, 2004."); [Vee](https://compositionstudiesjournal.files.wordpress.com/2023/06/vee.pdf "Vee, Annette.
 “Large Language Models Write Answers.”
 Composition Studies, vol. 51, no. 1, Spring 2023, pp. 176–81.")), and LLMs' outputs aren't designed for that kind of learning.
 Working to find the right prompt, though, has some potential for writing-to-learn, and so does figuring out what _doesn't_ work for you in an LLM-generated response.
 These are still early days, and AI-assisted writing isn't going away; rather, how to learn and teach writing alongside AI is an open question that I'm genuinely curious about.

-Therefore, I will allow AI-assisted submissions in this class, with the following understandings:
+Therefore, I will allow AI-assisted submissions in this class, provided that you agree to the following:

 1. Along with your submission, you will acknowledge and name the AI tool you used, and describe what you used it for.
 If you are copying text or an image directly from the model's output, include the text of your prompt in an appendix or footnote.